- How is kidney cancer treated?

 - Pain control for kidney cancer

 - Complementary and alternative therapies after kidney cancer

 Radiation therapy for kidney cancer

-Radiation treatment uses high-energy rays (such as x-rays) or particles to kill cancer cells or shrink tumors.
-External radiation aims radiation from outside the body on the cancer.
-This type of treatment is sometimes used as the main treatment for kidney cancer in patients who cannot have surgery.
-It can also be used to ease symptoms such as pain, bleeding, or problems caused by the cancer spreading.
+Radiation therapy uses high-energy rays (such as x-rays) or particles to kill cancer cells or shrink tumors.
+It is sometimes used as the main treatment for kidney cancer in patients who can’t have surgery, although other treatments might be tried first instead.
+Radiation can also be used to ease symptoms such as pain, bleeding, or problems caused by the cancer spreading.

-Side effects of radiation can include mild skin changes that look like sunburn, nausea, diarrhea, or tiredness.
+Side effects of radiation depend on where it’s aimed and can include hair loss and mild skin changes (like sunburn) where the radiation passes through the skin, nausea, diarrhea, or tiredness.
 Often these go away after a short while.
 Radiation can also make the side effects of chemotherapy worse.
-Radiation to the chest area can cause lung damage and lead to trouble breathing and shortness of breath.
+Radiation to the chest can damage the lungs and might lead to shortness of breath.
 Side effects of radiation to the brain usually become most serious one or 2 years after treatment and can include headaches and trouble thinking.

 For more about radiation therapy, see the “Radiation Therapy” section of our website or our document Understanding Radiation Therapy: A Guide for Patients and Families.